 Please take a moment to read.
 We learn something each year so the instructions can change, we try to answer all your questions in this document.

-The Iotron facility is an electron beam facility located in Port Coquitlam BC.
-It provides an irradiation service that can effectively sterilize a variety of products (i.e. food, medical instruments, beekeeping equipment) using a 10 kGy or 15 kGy gamma ray.
-The CRBA organizes an annual trip for its club members using a cargo truck to deliver equipment to the facility, overall a two day event that is coordinated by club members.
+The Iotron is an electron beam facility located in Port Coquitlam BC (now called Sterigenics).
+It provides an irradiation service that effectively sterilizes products and equipment (i.e. food, medical instruments, beekeeping equipment) using a 10 kGy or 15 kGy gamma ray.
+The CRBA organizes an annual trip for club members only using a cargo truck to deliver equipment for sterilization at this facility, this is a two day event that is coordinated by club members.
 Keeping your equipment clean helps ensure good colony health, strength and productivity – and reduces the spread of disease in your apiary and for the surrounding bee community.

 Pre-trip: We will contact you to confirm your shipment amount, Iotron requires an update prior to the date